Gloster Gladiator: Introduction to service

 In February 1937, No. 72 Squadron, based at Tangmere, became the first squadron to be equipped with the Gladiator; No. 72 operated the type until April 1939, longer than any other home-based frontline unit.
-Between March and April 1937, No. 3 Squadron at Kenley also received Gladiators from the remainder of the first production batch, replacing their obsolete Bristol Bulldogs.
+Between March and April 1937, No. 3 Squadron at Kenley also received Gladiators from the remainder of the first production batch, replacing its obsolete Bristol Bulldogs.
 Initial service with the type proved the Vickers guns to be problematical; the Gladiator was quickly armed with .303 in (7.7 mm) Browning machine guns, which were substantially more popular, leading to the other guns often only being resorted to if deemed necessary.
 On 27 March 1937, No. 54 Squadron at Hornchurch became the first unit to receive Browning-armed Gladiators.

 By September 1937, all eight Gladiator squadrons had achieved operational status and had formed the spearhead of London's air defences.
 Difficulties with introducing the type had been experienced.
 Although the Gladiator was typically well-liked by pilots, the accident rate during operational training on the type was so high that a small replacement batch of 28 Gladiator Mk IIs was hurriedly produced.
 Most accidents were caused by pilots being caught out by the fighter's increased wing loading, and many aviators had little experience in landing aircraft with such a wide flap area.
 The aircraft had a tendency to stall more abruptly, frequently dropping a wing while doing so.
 The Gladiator very easily entered a flat spin, and great skill was needed to recover.

 The first use of RAF Gladiators on active service was during the 1936–1939 Arab revolt in Palestine.
 From September to December 1938, 33 Squadron RAF flew Gladiator strafing missions in support of British Mandate security forces.
 These were often in mountainous areas, and the aircraft came under substantial rifle fire.
-Three aircraft were destroyed, and two pilots killed, in these operations.
+Three aircraft were destroyed and two pilots killed in these operations.